 - Redesign DNN training algorithms to aggressively approximate and compress intermediate results, to target communication bottlenecks and scale the training of single networks to an arbitrary number of nodes.

-- Implement FPGA-based load-balancing techniques to provide latency guarantees for inference tasks under heavy loads and enable the use of idle accelerator cycles to train networks when operating under lower loads.
+- Implement FPGA-based load balancing techniques in order to provide latency guarantees for inference tasks under heavy loads and enable the use of idle accelerator cycles to train networks when operating under lower loads.

 From Companion Drones to Personal Trainers

 Several companies are now launching drones that autonomously follow and film their owners, often by tracking a GPS device they are carrying.
-This holds the promise to fundamentally change the way in which drones are used, by allowing them to bring back videos of their owners performing activities, such as playing sports, unimpeded by the need to control the drone.
-In this project, we propose to go one step further and turn the drone into a personal trainer that will not only film, but also analyze the video sequences and provide advice on how to improve performance.
-For example, a golfer could be followed by such a drone that will detect when the subject swings, and then offer advice on how to improve the motion.
+This holds the promise to fundamentally change the way in which drones are used by allowing them to bring back videos of their owners performing activities, such as playing sports, unimpeded by the need to control the drone.
+In this project, we propose to go one step further and turn the drone into a personal trainer that will not only film but also analyse the video sequences and provide advice on how to improve performance.
+For example, a golfer could be followed by such a drone that will detect when he swings and offer advice on how to improve the motion.
 Similarly, a skier coming down a slope could be given advice on how to better turn and carve.
 In short, the drone would replace the GoPro-style action cameras that many people now carry when exercising.
 Instead of recording what they see, it would film them and augment the resulting sequences with useful advice.
-To make this solution as lightweight as possible, we will strive to achieve this goal by using the on-board camera as the sole sensor and free the subject from the need to carry a special device that the drone locks onto.
+To make this solution as lightweight as possible, we will strive to achieve this goal using the on-board camera as the sole sensor and free the user from the need to carry a special device that the drone locks onto.
 This will require:

-- Detecting the subject in the video sequences acquired by the drone, so as to keep the subject in the middle of its field of view.
+- Detecting the subject in the video sequences acquired by the drone so as to keep him in the middle of its field of view.
 This must be done in real-time and integrated into the drone’s control system.

-- Recovering the subject’s 3D pose as they move from the drone’s videos.
+- Recovering the subject’s 3D pose as he moves from the drone’s videos.
 This can be done with a slight delay since the critique only has to be provided once the motion has been performed.